 Shayla King, executive life coach looks up from her laptop and smiles while holding a cup of coffee

-When Leadership Means Stepping Aside: A Conversation We Need to Have
+When Leadership Means Stepping Aside: A Conversation for brave leaders

 In the business world, we often find ourselves playing certain roles.
 We’re the driven employee, the supportive leader, or the team player.
 But what happens when things don’t quite line up, when someone on the team isn’t thriving as they should?
 Do we just make some changes and hope for the best, or do we pause and consider a different approach?